-In discussion with staff they advised that they were aware of the regional guidance (Adult Safeguarding Prevention and Protection in Partnership, July 2015) along with the new procedures and a copy was available for staff within the home.
 Staff were knowledgeable and had a good understanding of adult safeguarding principles.
 They were also aware of their obligations in relation to raising concerns about poor practice and whistleblowing.
 A review of staff training records confirmed that mandatory adult safeguarding training was provided for all staff.

-Discussion with the person in charge, review of accident and incidents notifications, care records and complaints records confirmed that all suspected, alleged or actual incidents of abuse were fully and promptly referred to the relevant persons and agencies for investigation in accordance with procedures and legislation; written records were retained.
+Discussion with the registered manager, review of accident and incidents notifications, care records and complaints records confirmed that all suspected, alleged or actual incidents of abuse were fully and promptly referred to the relevant persons and agencies for investigation in accordance with procedures and legislation; written records were retained.

-The person in charge advised there were risk management procedures in place relating to the safety of individual residents.
-Discussion with the person in charge identified that the home did not accommodate any individuals whose assessed needs could not be met.
+The registered manager confirmed there were risk management procedures in place relating to the safety of individual residents.
+Discussion with the registered manager identified that the home did not accommodate any individuals whose assessed needs could not be met.
 Review of care records identified that individual care needs assessments and risk assessments were obtained prior to admission.

-The person in charge stated there were restrictive practices employed within the home, notably locked doors, keypad entry systems and lap belts etc. Discussion with the person in charge regarding such restrictions confirmed these were appropriately assessed, documented, minimised and reviewed with the involvement of the multi-professional team, as required.
+The registered manager confirmed there were restrictive practices employed within the home, notably locked doors in all units, the use of fob entry systems and specific interventions tailored to meet individual residents' needs.
+Discussion with the registered manager regarding such restrictions confirmed these were appropriately assessed, documented, minimised and reviewed with the involvement of the multi-professional team, as required.